Where do you want to go on vacation?

 Many factors influence the climate of a region.
 The most important factor is latitude because different latitudes receive different amounts of solar radiation.

-The average annual temperature of the Earth, showing a roughly gradual temperature gradient from the low to the high latitudes.
+The maximum annual temperature of the Earth, showing a roughly gradual temperature gradient from the low to the high latitudes.

 Temperature with Latitude

 It's easy to see the difference in temperature at different latitudes in the Figure above.
 But temperature is not completely correlated with latitude.
 There are many exceptions.
 For example, notice that the western portion of South America has relatively low temperatures due to the Andes Mountains.
 The Rocky Mountains in the United States also have lower temperatures due to high altitudes.
 Western Europe is warmer than it should be due to the Gulf Stream.

 - The amount of solar radiation received by the planet is greatest at the Equator and lessens toward the poles.

 - At the poles the Sun never rises very high in the sky and sunlight filters through a thick wedge of atmosphere.